-Eviction: Regardless of whether or not you have a lease agreement, your landlord has the right to ask you to vacate the premises, with proper notice (usually 30 days).
+Regardless of whether or not you have a lease agreement, your landlord has the right to ask you to vacate the premises, with proper notice (usually 30 days).
 Keep in mind that without a lease, you have no extended right to remain in an apartment.
-Even with a lease agreement, you may still be evicted from your apartment if you engage in illegal activities or violate the rental agreement.
+Even with a lease agreement, you may still be evicted from your apartment if you engage in illegal activities or violate the lease agreement.

 Turning Off Utilities